 Should you get a Dogo Argentino?

-in the province of Cordoba in the country of Argentina in 1928.
-The breed was developed by Dr. Antonio Nores Martinez, who was an avid hunter and wanted a dog that could kill wild boar.
+breed originated in the province of Cordoba in the country of Argentina in 1928.
+The breed was developed as a hunting dog by Dr. Antonio Nores Martinez, who was an avid hunter and wanted a dog that could kill wild boar.

 The Basis for the breed lies